-One thing I have learned about having four children (two with autism) is to keep a sense of humor.
+One thing I have learned about having four children (three with autism) is to keep a sense of humor.
 My humor may resemble that of grandpa style jokes (my father in law is a hoot!), but it is that silly sense of humor that keeps me sane!

 Jeff Foxworthy always made me laugh with his famous “you might be a redneck: routines.
 I’ve learned in life that things that might not be funny in the moment, will be a hilarious tomorrow.
 Learning to live life with a laugh instead of stress is the key to happiness & love.